sdaitzman/sam.daitzman.com/bower_components/hint.css/README.md

 - `hint--no-animate`
 - `hint--bounce`

+## Upgrading from v1.x

+If you are already using v1.x, you may need to tweak certain position classes because of the way tooltips are positioned in v2.

 ## Changing the prefix for class names

 Don't like BEM naming (`hint--`) or want to use your own prefix for the class names?